ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    With this macro, multiple block devices could be supported at the same time.

-If the platform needs to allocate data within the per-cpu data framework in BL31, it should define the following macro.
-Currently this is only required if the platform decides not to use the coherent memory section by undefining the ``USE_COHERENT_MEM`` build flag.
-In this case, the framework allocates the required memory within the the per-cpu data to minimize wastage.

--  **#define : PLAT_PCPU_DATA_SIZE**

-   Defines the memory (in bytes) to be reserved within the per-cpu data structure for use by the platform layer.

 The following constants are optional.
 They should be defined when the platform memory layout implies some image overlaying like in Arm standard platforms.